Will we be able to travel this Christmas?

 Since November 5, the jolly season has been on pause (at-home Christmas movie marathons and early Christmas tree-buying, aside) with a non-essential travel ban in place, bans on overnight stays and holidays in the UK, closed pubs, restaurants and non-essential shops and restrictions around socialising.
 That’s all set to change on December 2, though, when the government has confirmed that the lockdown will be lifted.

-So, will we be able to travel to see family and friends over Christmas?
+Will we be able to travel to see family and friends around Christmas?

-When lockdown ends in early December, the current nationwide travel ban will also expire.
-But that doesn’t necessarily mean all travel will be allowed during the Christmas period.

 The guidance for people who live in Tier 2 reads: ‘If you live in a Tier 2 area, you must continue to follow Tier 2 rules when you travel to a Tier 1 area.
 Avoid travel to or overnight stays in Tier 3 areas other than where necessary...
 You can travel through a Tier 3 area as a part of a longer journey.’
 The advice is the same for residents of Tier 1, although, if they travel to an area in a higher tier they must follow the rules of tier while they are there.

-So, whether or not you can travel to see friends and family over Christmas will depend on where you and your family and friends live and what tier those areas then fall into.
+So, whether or not you can travel to see friends and family during December will depend on where you and your family and friends live and what tier those areas then fall into.
 The government are confirming which areas will be in which tiers on Thursday (November 26).

-It’s worth noting that people from England are currently not allowed or are strongly advised not to visit Wales, Northern Ireland or Scotland, though this may also change before Christmas.
+It’s worth noting that people from England are currently not allowed or are strongly advised not to visit Wales, Northern Ireland or Scotland, though this is going to change for the actual Christmas period.

 In Tier 1, the ‘rule of six’ will apply both indoors and outdoors, which means small festive gatherings will be allowed to take place in homes and also places like pubs and restaurants.